Debourg History, Family Crest & Coats of Arms

-Languedoc name is derived from maker of wooden bowls and dishes which is derived from the Old French word bolle, of the same meaning.
+The name Debourg has been included within French history since the early portion of the Middle Ages.
+This Languedoc name is derived from a maker of wooden bowls and dishes which is derived from the Old French word "bolle", which means "bowl".

 Early Origins of the Debourg family